-The Environment Council of Central Queensland has challenged the Australian Environment Minister’s refusal to scrutinise new coal and gas projects for their climate harm.
-They now await the decision of the full bench of the Federal Court.
+The Environment Council of Central Queensland went all the way to the High Court to challenge the Australian Environment Minister’s refusal to scrutinise new coal and gas projects for their climate harm.

 Defending our living wonders from climate harm